 Most of us get nose bleeds now and again.
 They’re usually pretty mild and quite easy to stop.
 That’s not the case for everyone though.
-Back in April I found out that my son was one of those kids that can get an extreme bloody nose.
-The kind where blood runs out and gets everywhere.
-Most people don’t know the proper way to stop a heavy nose bleed.
-Had I not known what to do things likely wouldn’t have gone as well for Nick, so it’s important to know how to properly handle nose bleeds in kids.
+Most people don’t know the proper way to stop a nose bleed.
+As a parent it’s especially important to know how to properly handle nose bleeds in kids.

 How to Stop Nose Bleeds?

-*No matter what you might have been taught to do in the past make sure you don’t lay your child on their back to stop their nose bleed.
+*No matter what you might have been taught to do in the past don’t lay your child on their back to stop their nose bleed.
 This can cause the blood to run down their throats.
-They could then swallow it and it could cause vomiting.
-You really don’t want that!*
+They could then swallow it and it could cause vomiting.*

-Make sure to act in control (even if you don’t feel that way) to calm your child’s nerves.
+Act in control (even if you don’t feel that way) to calm your child’s nerves.
 Move swiftly, but surely, and talk to your child in a calm and soothing voice.
-You might have to put a little force into your voice though to get through to your child, and that is alright as long as it’s still calm.
-I often have to tell Nick that he has to calm down so that the bleeding will stop sooner.
+You might have to put a little authority into your voice to get through to your child.
+Just try to do it in a calm way.

 To stop the blood flow have your child lean slightly forward and then pinch the soft part of their nose shut with your thumb and fore finger.
-Your child will have to breath through their mouth which can be very difficult for them if they’re younger, so do your best to talk them through what they should do.
-This can cause young children to get scared because they’ll feel like they can’t breath.
+Your child will need to breath through their mouth during this part.

 While you’re pinching the nose shut you can hold an ice pack to the nose and cheeks (if your child will stand for it).
 The cold will constrict the blood vessels and help stop the bleeding.